winksaville/sadie/README.md

 An experimental runtime based on asychronous components

-Currently it runs on Posix and qemu-system-arm with -M versatilepb and only outputs 'Hi' to the "UART" and then exits.
+Currently there are four platforms that sadie test/applications runs on:
+* Posix which has been tested on linux
+* Versatilpb which is tested using qemu-system-arm with -M versatilepb
+* pc_x86_64 which runs on qemu-system-x86_64 and real hardware using Grub bootloader
+* pc_x86_32 which runs on qemu-system-i386

 License
 ---